In the UK, we’re lucky to have so many challenging and picturesque rock climbing locations on our doorstep.

 This 70-metre high amphitheatre of rock is one of Britain’s great geological wonders, and arguably The Yorkshire Dales National Park’s chief attraction.

 It boasts some of the best sport climbing routes in the Pennines, and 325 climbs in total.
 It’s little wonder, therefore, that it’s attracted some of the world’s greatest rock climbers.

 Adam Ondra climbed its hardest routes back in 2010, while Steve McClure recently made history when he conquered Rainman (9b) – the UK’s toughest climb.

 In completing this route, McClure gave Britain its first 9b sport route.
 The video below captures his historic achievement.

-Handy tip: The shorter and easier climbs (S to E1) are located on Malham Cove’s left wing, so it’s worth considering this depending on your ability level.
+Handy tip: The shorter and easier climbs (S to E1) are located on Malham Cove’s left wing.
+Therefore, these are your best bet if you’re a beginner.

 Fun fact: Harry Potter and The Deathly Hallows was filmed here.In the film, Harry and Hermione set up camp in a tent on the Limestone Pavement at the top of the cove.

 While you’re there: Stop by Janet’s Foss and Gordale Scar, both of which are located just a mile away.
 Once you’re finished exploring, enjoy a pint of beer and some food at Lister Arms, in the heart of the village of Malham.